anlab-interns/Make-a-social-network/README.md

 # Make-a-social-network
-Usu framework laravel to built a social network
+Use laravel to built a social network